ISUgenomics/data_wrangling/assign_colors/README.md

 ![](assets/ex2_cs_red.png)

-*The app generates color scale based on the built-in `red` color which is set in the middle of the scale.
-The number of color intervals is set as the **first** parameter for the `-scp` option.
+*The app generates a color scale based on the built-in `red` color, which appears in the middle of the scale.
+The number of color intervals is the **first** parameter for the `-scp` option.
 We requested the 9-color scale.
 The remaining 5 parameters have default values.*

 </details><br>